Clinical Supervision & Consultation

 Clinical Supervision

 Prepare for LSW and LCSW Licensure: Meet required supervision hours.
-Available for Social Workers in Indiana, Maine, and Pennsylvania.
+Available for Social Workers in Delaware, District of Columbia, Illinois, Indiana, Kansas, Maine, New Jersey, North Carolina, Pennsylvania, Vermont, Virginia, Washington, West Virginia.

 Professional Development: Clinical supervision is a crucial component of professional development for social workers.
 It provides a supportive and structured environment in which social workers can reflect on their practice, learn new skills, and receive guidance from more experienced colleagues.